abulka/pynsource/README.md

 The GUI toolkit [wxpython](https://wxpython.org/) that `Pynsource` relies on  needs a ‘proper’ **framework/shared** Python environment to run in, which ideally means using your main Python e.g. brew Python on a Mac or an official install from python.org for Windows 10.
 The default Python 3 on Ubuntu 18.04 is fine too.

-If you need to use a virtual environment I recommend `pyenv`.
-You can use a [pyenv](https://github.com/pyenv/pyenv) framework/shared Python environment for building and running Pynsource, as long as you pass a special flag when installing Python through `pyenv` - see [this issue](https://github.com/abulka/pynsource/issues/68#issuecomment-605612292) for more info on how to do this.
-E.g. `PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.8.6` on Mac or `PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.8.8` on linux.
+If you need to use a virtual environment I recommend that you use `pyenv` to first install the version of python that you need.
+You must use a [pyenv](https://github.com/pyenv/pyenv) framework/shared Python environment for building and running Pynsource.
+To achieve this, pass a special flag when installing Python through `pyenv` - see [this issue](https://github.com/abulka/pynsource/issues/68#issuecomment-605612292) for more info.
+E.g. `PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.8.6` on Mac or e.g. `PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.8.8` on linux.
+When running under vscode, ensure you enter the path to the python interpreter correctly, to work around a [subtle vscode issue](https://github.com/microsoft/vscode-python/issues/16604).

 Or simply use the ready-to-go prebuilt binary executables - see [Downloads](DOWNLOADS.md)